 Ingham is the largest village with a population of approx. 400.
-The A134 Bury St Edmunds to Thetford road divides the village, with the pub, shop and church on one side and the majority of the (mostly post war) housing on the other.
-There has been a recent new development adding 25 houses, mostly rental properties.
-In a recent survey we discovered that there are 42 businesses registered in the village, these include a large farm and haulage business, a small business park and a number of self-employed people working from home.
+The A134 Bury St Edmunds to Thetford road divides the village, with the pub, shop and church on one side and the majority of the housing on the other.
+Businesses in the village include a large farm and haulage business, a small business park and a number of self-employed people working from home.

-Great Livermere has about 190 people in a mixture of estate, council and private housing, with a large farm and a game shooting business in the village.
+Great Livermere has about 190 people, with a large farm and a game shooting business in the village.
 It also has a recently refurbished village hall which is well used and is a focus for village social activities.

 Ampton has a population of about 70 and is an estate village with the owners living at Ampton Hall.

-Little Livermere is also part of the Ampton Estate and is a very disparate village with about 30 people in estate and council houses.
+Little Livermere is also part of the Ampton Estate and is a very disparate village with about 30 people living there.
 Little Livermere church is now in ruins.

-Ingham church building is used both as place of worship and as a community space, the only one the village has and, in addition to some of the Church run activities outlined below, it also hosts a successful monthly community café, serving a hot three-course lunch to over 30 people, and a weekly “Cuppa ‘n Chat” to reach out to people feeling isolated.
+Ingham church building is used both as place of worship and as a community space, the only one the village has and, in addition to some of the Church run activities outlined below, it also hosts a weekly “Cuppa ‘n Chat” to reach out to people feeling isolated.

 On three Sundays in each month, services alternate between Ingham and Great Livermere churches with about half the congregation moving between the churches.
 Ampton is only used occasionally for Sunday services.